 Montreal attractions with water parks/water play:

-- Village du Père Noël, Santa's "summer home" in Val-David, which has play areas with wading pools and water play equipment (opens June 17)
+- Village du Père Noël, Santa's "summer home" in Val-David, which has play areas with wading pools and water play equipment (opens mid June)

-Before you go, check out our guided tours and photo galleries for some of these attractions:
+Before you go, check out our photo galleries for some of these attractions:

 This article was originally published June, 2013 and has been updated as of June, 2018.